rfpotrero/hangman/README.md

       1. A visiting user wants to play hangman.
          * User navigate to the live Hangman site [HERE](https://rfpotrero.github.io/hangman/).
            - Expected result: The welcome page will be displayed.
            - Test successful.
-Page displayed correctly results [here](docs/testCases/testcase1mobile.png)
+Page displayed correctly results [Mobile Here](docs/testCases/testcase1mobile.png) [Desktop Here](docs/testCases/testcase1desktop.png)

       2. A visiting user can choose the type of challenge to play in hangman.
          *  User click in the movies or comic buttons located in the welcome page.
             - Expected Result: The buttos will disappear and the game will start with the correct source for the challenge Movies or Comics
             - Test successful.
 Selection buttons disappeared and the game stars.
-Results [HERE](docs/testCases/tescase2mobile.png)
+Results [Mobile Here](docs/testCases/tescase2mobile.png) [Desktop Here](docs/testCases/testcase2desktop.png)

       3. A visiting user click in the interactive keyboard to guess the challenge.
          * User click in the interactive keyboard.